hrgdavor/jscadui/README.md

+Parallelizing background work should be utilized

+- Use of TypedArrays where possible is preferred to allow for sending data between thread with no cost
+- sets of boolean operations can be done in background
+- Making long running operations like booleans interruptible would be ideal.
+- calculating operation complexitiy in advance would be useful (based on precision that can affect the expected output size and ammount of calculation)

 Allowing for changes to be localized instead of recalculating everything is crucial here.

 - to extent this can be automatic